Trivadis/pgoperate/README.md

 ```

 Prerequisites for `standbymgr` are:
-* pgBaseEnv (minimum 1.9) and pgOperate must be installed on remote host
+* pgBasEnv (minimum 1.9) and pgOperate must be installed on remote host
 * Passwordless ssh connection must be configured between all members of the configuration over the interface used in the `--host` or `--master-host` parameters.

 All commands except `--add-standby` can be executed on any host of the configuration.